KathiraveluLab/robin/README.md

 ### To run
 From the robin root directory
-./Robin
+$ ./Robin

 ### View the logs
 The logs are by default printed and stored to the log file, robin.log.
 This file includes the access logs in NCSA Common log format.

-To be able to bind port 80 to the proxy sudo setcap 'cap_net_bind_service=+ep' path_to_node For example, sudo setcap 'cap_net_bind_service=+ep' /usr/bin/node
+### Setting the proxy_port

-Note: proxy_port is an optional parameter in config.json.
+proxy_port is an optional parameter in config.json.
-"proxy_port": "8000",
 Default is, 80.

+Ports < 1024 are privileged and cannot be bound to a non-root process.
+To be able to bind port 80 or anyother privileged ports to Robin,
+$ sudo setcap 'cap_net_bind_service=+ep' path_to_node
+For example,
+$ sudo setcap 'cap_net_bind_service=+ep' /usr/local/bin/node